stephen-kollo/atlas-traffic-report/README.md

 ### Report Sections
 Report is devided into 3 sections:
 - General Report <br>
-Total sum of convertions, revenue, installs & cost by each source
+(total sum of convertions, revenue, installs & cost by each source)
 - Campaign Report<br>
-Sum of each unique segment (source, app, region)
+(sum of each unique segment: source, app & region)
 - Error Report<br>
-Errors related to incorrect campaign naming
+(errors related to incorrect campaign naming)

 ### Campaign Naming
 To ensure the report works correctly, all advertising campaigns must be named according to the template